Outcomes4Me Secures $21M in Funding Learn more >>

 Your specific treatment path will depend on your overall health, personal preferences, and the exact characteristics of the cancer.
 Most often, your oncologist will recommend a combination of therapies to attack the cancer from different angles.
 This could involve radiation paired with hormone therapy, surgery followed by additional treatments, or other advanced options if the cancer is more aggressive.
 It’s a collaborative process, and understanding your options is the first step toward making a confident decision with your doctor.

-Combining radiation with hormone therapy
+How radiation and hormone therapy work together

 One of the most common and effective strategies for high-risk prostate cancer is combining radiation with hormone therapy.
 Think of it as a one-two punch.
 Radiation therapy uses high-energy beams to target and destroy cancer cells directly within and around the prostate.
 At the same time, hormone therapy, also known as androgen deprivation therapy (ADT), works to lower the levels of male hormones (like testosterone) that can fuel the growth of prostate cancer cells.
 The Prostate Cancer Foundation notes that using these two treatments together can improve survival rates and reduce the risk of the cancer coming back.